-Over the past few decades, technological developments resulted in the accumulation of large genomic data even within a single experiment.
-The analysis of these data led to many novel discoveries and medical applications.
-For this reason, the majority of the biotechnology and pharmaceutical companies today, as well as many labs in academia, include experts in such biological data analysis that is emerging from these technologies.
-These experts have domain expertise in subfields of genomics such as cancer genomics, statistical genetics, protein structure prediction, computational medicine, metagenomics, and others.
+Over the past few decades, technological developments have resulted in the accumulation of large genomic data even within a single experiment.
+The analysis of this data has led to many novel discoveries and medical applications.
+For this reason, the majority of the biotechnology and pharmaceutical companies today, as well as many labs in academia, include experts in the analysis of biological data.
+These experts have domain expertise in subfields of genomics, such as cancer genomics, statistical genetics, protein structure prediction, computational medicine, metagenomics, and others.

 The analysis of these datasets requires the development of methods that are domain-specific.
-For this reason, over the years, many communities that are dedicated for specific subfields of genomics have emerged.
-Unfortunately, this resulted in smaller overlap between the different sub-domains, hence for example the statistical genomics community may have a very minimal overlap with the metagenomics community.
-CGSI was formed in order to bridge this gap; it is a methods-oriented program, where our goal is to create interactions between the different fields of research in computational genomics in a relatively informal setting.
+Over the years, many communities that are dedicated to specific subfields of genomics have emerged.
+Unfortunately, this resulted in smaller overlap between the different sub-domains; for example, the statistical genomics community has minimal overlap with the metagenomics community.
+CGSI was formed in order to bridge this gap; it is a methods-oriented program with the goal to create interactions between the different fields of research in computational genomics -- and more broadly, computational medicine -- in an informal setting.

 In order to achieve this goal, we structure CGSI in a very non-typical way, resulting in its own unique culture.
-Specifically, CGSI is a fusion of a summer school and a regular conference.
-It has the characteristics of a conference since it brings together hundreds of researchers and trainees over a period of a month, and the researchers showcase their latest research.
-On the other hand, it has the characteristics of a summer school since it is a month long program that involves a combination of tutorial (broader talks that include overview of the field) and research talks, and the talks are long enough to allow for in-depth discussion.
-Importantly, in CGSI we particularly emphasize the need for interaction between the different individuals; we include social activities that result in ‘ice-breakers’, including a retreat in the mountains of Los Angeles, picnic at the beach, and sport activities that involve both the faculty and the trainees.
-It is a very informal setting with long coffee breaks that allow for ample discussions.
+Specifically, CGSI is a fusion of a summer school and a scientific conference.
+It has the characteristics of a conference, bringing together over a hundred researchers and trainees who showcase their latest research.
+It also has the characteristics of a summer school; it is a month-long program that involves a combination of tutorials (broader talks that include an overview of the field) and research talks, with opportunities for in-depth discussions during breaks.
+It emphasizes the need for interaction between participants.
+We offer icebreakers and many social activities, including an opening retreat in the mountains, a picnic at the beach, and sports games that involve both faculty and trainees.
+We hope you will join the community.

-We are very proud of the faculty in the CGSI community; it is clear that everyone that joins these meetings view them as an opportunity to be part of a larger community.
-The vast majority of the faculty that join CGSI take an active part in the social events, they spend at least a week at CGSI, and they make an effort to interact with other faculty and trainees from other fields in computational genomics in order to create a sense of a larger methods-based community.
-We welcome to our community both new and established researchers who are interested in methods development for genomics and medical applications, and who would like to become part of a larger, friendly and intellectually intriguing community.
+We are very proud of the faculty in the CGSI community.
+It is clear that everyone who joins CGSI views it as an opportunity to be part of a larger community.
+The vast majority of the CGSI faculty spends at least a week at CGSI, takes part in the social events, and makes an effort to interact with faculty and trainees from other fields within computational medicine in order to foster a sense of a larger methods-based community.
+We welcome to our community both new and established researchers who are interested in methods development for genomics and medical applications, and who would like to become part of a larger, friendly, and intellectually stimulating community.

-The institute has its roots in a program called "Mathematical and Computational Approaches in High-Throughput Genomics” which was held in the Institute for Pure and Applied Mathematics (IPAM) that was led by Russ Caflisch at the time.
-Many of the current CGSI faculty were involved in this program.
-CGSI was then founded in 2015, when Eleazar Eskin (UCLA), Eran Halperin (UCLA), John Novembre (The University of Chicago), and Ben Raphael (Princeton University) joined forces with the IPAM, with the objective of developing an annual flexible program for improving education and enhancing collaboration in genomics and related fields.
+The institute has its roots in a program called "Mathematical and Computational Approaches in High-Throughput Genomics", which was held at UCLA's Institute for Pure and Applied Mathematics (IPAM) in 2011.
+Many of the current CGSI faculty were part of this program.
+CGSI was later founded in 2015 by Eleazar Eskin (UCLA), Eran Halperin (UCLA), John Novembre (The University of Chicago), and Ben Raphael (Princeton University) with the goals of improving education and facilitating collaboration in genomics and related fields.
 In 2023, in response to changes to the research environment, the founders made the decision to add other areas of research to its agenda: specifically, machine learning and AI applied to medical imaging and electronic health records.